 NOTES

-- Glaze domes while still frozen for a smooth finish.
+- Glaze the domes while they are still frozen to get that shiny, even finish.

-- Keep unused domes in the freezer, covered, for up to two months.
+- Freeze unglazed domes in a sealed container for up to two months.

 Sally McCoy says